Skip to main content

 The standard conversion drops oven temperature by 25°F and cuts cook time by roughly 20 percent.
 Wings respond exceptionally well to this rule because their high skin-to-meat ratio rewards concentrated airflow.

-An air fryer's fan moves air across the basket at roughly 12 meters per second, compared to 1–3 meters per second in a conventional oven.
+An air fryer's fan moves air across the basket at roughly 12 meters per second, compared to 1 to 3 meters per second in a conventional oven.
 That airflow peels moisture off the skin faster, producing the crisp texture most home ovens need broiler finishing to match.

 The time savings are real: 22 minutes of active cook instead of 40.
 That matters when you're feeding a hungry family or prepping for game day.